- Key facts & figures

 Our industrial network to ensure high quality and maximum safety

-At Sanofi, we have strengthened the efficiency of our industrial resources and increased our presence in emerging countries, with a unique position with close to 40 sites that enables an offer adapted to region-specific characteristics and responsiveness to tenders.
+At Sanofi, we have strengthened the efficiency of our industrial resources and increased our presence in emerging countries, with a unique position with 85 industrial sites in 38 countries that enables an offer adapted to region-specific characteristics and responsiveness to tenders.

 Regardless of where our treatments are manufactured, our industrial network provides both healthcare professionals and patients with high quality and maximum safety.